BRUTALISM/Brutalist/README.md

 # Brutalist Mono

-Brutalist Mono is a very simple modification on top of DejaVu Sans Mono, making it more suitable for coding.
+Brutalist Mono is a very simple modification on top of DejaVu Sans Mono (yes, _another one_), making it more suitable for coding.
 The changes are very nitpicky and you can probably just move along.

 ## Changes from DejaVu Sans Mono

 * moved lowercase `r` a little bit to the left
-* increased underscore height
+* increased underscore height, reduced its width
-* made minus sign wider
+* made the minus sign wider
 * slashed instead of dotted zero

 ## Motivation